 Bergmann & Moore aggressively represents Veterans and families at the U.S. Court of Appeals for Veterans Claims (Court) at no cost to the Veteran or family member.

-There are important appeal deadlines for your claim – you have 120 days from the mailing date of the Board’s decision to appeal to the Court.
 Please contact Bergmann & Moore today for your FREE Consultation Our staff is standing by to answer your questions and help you win.
 We will ask you about your Board of Veterans Appeals decision.
 You should continue fighting so you don’t let your years of hard work go to waste.
 If we determine that we can represent you, we can start right away.

 The Board of Veterans’ Appeals (BVA) provides Veterans with five options on what to do when you receive a Board denial.
 In our experience there is only ONE reasonable option—appeal the BVA decision to the U.S. Court of Appeals to Veterans Claims (CAVC).